zaikoval/finnet-solution/README.md

 1. [Recommended Systems approach](svd.ipynb)</br>
   Matrix factorization.
 We have used several SVDs with 400, 450 and 475 components.
 2. [Link Prediction approach](eda_node2vec.ipynb)</br>
-  Node2Vec embeddings were used as feature for logistic regression.
+  Node2Vec embeddings were used as features for logistic regression.
 3. [Stacking & Blending](Stacking&Blending.ipynb)</br>
   Boostings with combinations of categorical features, node2vec embeddings and aggregation features.
 4. [Using a leak of data](https://pbs.twimg.com/media/EHfFpaPXkAAXEtf?format=jpg&name=large)